Israel March 31, 2020, Israel, Coronavirus Times

-As I read my Talmud today I come across this less...certain articles (objects) can conduct, or transmit, impurity and certain one's cannot.
+As I read my Talmud today I come across this lesson...certain articles (objects) can conduct, or transmit, impurity and certain one's cannot.

-..and whatever comes forth from a tree cannot be defiled with the uncleanliness of tents, except linen.
-(Talmud, Tractate Shabbath, page 27B)
+...and whatever comes forth from a tree cannot be defiled with the uncleanliness of tents, except linen.
+(Talmud, Tractate Shabboth, page 27B)

-The Five books of Moses are divided by the number of weeks of the year, each week we read what is called the Parasha, or the section.
+The Five Books of Moses are divided by the number of weeks of the year, each week we read what is called the Parasha, or the section.
 One's bar mitzvah is always referred to by the weekly Torah reading of that week.
-Mine was the first section of the book of Leviticus.
-(WaYikra, and Moshe called).
-For me this was very appropriate and perfect timing for I am a direct descent of Aharon the High Priest, the Cohen, the brother of Moses (Moshe) and the this portion of the Torah deals with the rituals which are assigned to our clan ..the Sons of Aharon, the Cohanim, shall light a fire...(verse 7), The sons of Aharon..will arrange the sacrifice (verse 8).
+Mine was the first section of the book of Leviticus (WaYikra, "And Moshe Called").
+For me this was very appropriate and perfect timing for I am a direct descendent of Aharon (Aaron) the High Priest, the Cohen, the brother of Moshe (Moses) and this portion of the Torah deals with the rituals which are assigned to our clan...the Sons of Aharon, the Cohanim, shall light a fire...(verse 7), the Sons of Aharon will arrange the sacrifice (verse 8).
 I began my speech with this connection; my bar mitzvah falls on the exact chapter that details the special obligations of the sons of Aharon, and that is me.
-On this day I join this clan and take my responsibility.
+On this day I join the clan and assume my responsibility.

-Now the book of Leviticus is not one of the "fun" books of the Bible, it does not make for good children's stories.
+Now the book of Leviticus is not one of the "fun" books of the Bible, it does make for good children's' stories.
 In fact it is the most challenging book of the Five Books of Moses.
 And the laws, well, they don't go over very well in the modern world.
-There are all sorts of regulations about food, clothing, houses, the bizarre concept of "Clean and unclean, pure and contaminated".
-Remember this was written thousands of years ago before any of these concepts was known to modern science.
+There are all sorts of regulations about food, clothing, houses, the bizarre concept of "Clean and unclean", pure and contaminated".
+Remember, this was written thousands of years ago before any of these concepts were known to modern science.
 There was no concept of transmitters, conductors of electricity, contamination.
-In fact only in recent history did doctors discover that they should be washing their hands between patients and sterilizing their equipment.
-We have been doing this for 3,700 years.
+In fact, only in recent history did doctors discover that they should be washing their hands between patients and sterilizing their equipment.
+We have been ding this for 3,700 years.

-29 “Of the animals that move along the ground, these are unclean for you: the weasel, the rat, any kind of great lizard, 30 the gecko, the monitor lizard, the wall lizard, the skink and the chameleon.
+29 "Of the animals that move along the ground, these are unclean for you: the weasel, the rat, any kind of great lizard.
+30 the gecko, the monitor lizard, the wall lizard, the skunk and the chameleon.
 31 Of all those that move along the ground, these are unclean for you.
 Whoever touches them when they are dead will be unclean till evening."

-The rabbis teach that the utensil which came into contact with an unclean animal is regarded as "First level contamination" and thus has the ability to pass on the contamination to the liquids or food which is in it.
-These foods or liquids are regarded as "secondary contamination" and have less of an ability to transit impurity (complicated rabbinic discussions on this topic).
+The rabbis teach that the utensil which came into contact with an unclean animal is regard as "First level contamination" and thus has the ability to pass on the contamination to the liquids or food which is in it.
+These foods or liquids are regarded as "Secondary contamination" and have less of an ability to transmit impurity (complicated rabbinic discussions on this topic.)

 Is this beginning to sound relevant?

-These days everyone is talking about keeping their house very clean, door handles etc. We also know that certain mildews can cause an epidemic.
-In midlevel Europe and in more recent history contaminated homes were burnt.
-In San Francisco the entire Chinatown was burnt down during the Bubonic plaque of 1900.
+These days everyone is talking about keeping their house very clean; door handles, kitchen surfaces, bathrooms etc. We also know that certain mildews can cause an epidemic.
+In Medieval Europe and in more recent history, contaminated homes were burnt.
+In San Francisco the entire Chinatown was deliberately burnt down during the Bubonic plague of 1900.

-35 the owner of the house must go and tell the priest (the Cohen) I have seen something that looks like a defiling mold, as if it were a plaque in my house.
+35 The owner of the house must go and tell the Cohen , I have seen something that looks like a defiling mold, as if it were a plague in my house.

-36 The priest/Cohen is to order the house to be emptied before he goes in to examine the mold, so that nothing in the house will be pronounced unclean.
-After this the priest is to go in and inspect the house.
+36 The Cohen is to order the house to be emptied before he goes in to examine the mold, so that nothing in the house will be pronounced unclean.
+After this the Cohen is to go in and inspect the house.

-38 the priest shall go out the doorway of the house and close it up for seven days. (shut up the house)
+38 The Cohen shall go out the doorway of the house and close it up for seven days. (i.e. Shut up the house).

-39 On the seventh day the priest shall return to inspect the house.
-If the mold has spread on the walls,
+39 On the seventh day the Cohen shall return to inspect the house.
+If the mold has spread on the walls.

-41 He must have all the inside walls of the house scraped and the material that is scraped off dumped into an unclean place outside the town.
+41 He must have all the inside walls of the house scraped and the material that is scraped off dumped into an unclean place outside the town."
+(Leviticus, Chapter 14)

 Seem very similar to "containing the plague".

 We have seen in the Wuhan "wet markets" how animals from diverse parts of the world were brought together, in close proximity.
 Medical experts tell us this is unnatural and causes viruses to spread.
-Animals that have no place being together are suddenly near each other, this causes fear and anxiety.
-A virus that might be harmless in one becomes deadly in another.
+Animas that have no place being together are suddenly near each other, this causes fear and anxiety among the animals.
+A virus that might be harmless in one creature becomes deadly in another.

-9: Do not plant two kinds of seed (diverse seeds) in your vineyard; if you do, not only the crops you plant but also the fruit of the vineyard will be defiled.
+9: Do not plant two kinds of see (diverse seeds) in your vineyard: not only the crops you plant but also the fruit of the vineyard will be defiled.

 I did not grow up in a Yiddish speaking household but I was in enough homes were Yiddish was interspersed with English that the phrase Vashn di hent, wash the hands, was a constant.
 Of course in modern times this is not only a Jewish practice, but for many years since the decline of the Roman Empire until relatively recently, personal hygiend was very much neglected.In the book "Panati's Extraordinary Origins of Everyday Things" the author writes " The religious aspects of bathing were carried to greater lengths by the Jews under Mosaic Law, for whom bodily cleanliness was equated with moral purity.
 Under the rule of David and Solomon, from about 1000 to 903 B.C.E. complex public water works were constructed throughout Israel."(Charles Panati, page 200) This has remained an integral part of our lives.
 As the book said, for us it was a religious matter, not one dependent on medical or scientific proof.